ItaliyaRishi/Enhanced-SRGAN-Super-Resolution/README.md

 # Enhanced SRGAN for Image Super-Resolution

-This repository contains the source code, training scripts, evaluation scripts, and comparative results report for the enhanced SRGAN model developed as part of **Task 2**.
+This repository contains the source code, training scripts, evaluation scripts, and comparative results report for the enhanced SRGAN model developed.

 We enhance the original SRGAN architecture by incorporating concepts from **ESRGAN**, mainly the use of **Residual-in-Residual Dense Blocks (RRDB)** without Batch Normalization, and using **L1 loss** instead of MSE.
 Evaluation is done using PSNR and SSIM metrics.